-Australian of the Year, hero of two nations and legendary cave-diving medic, Dr Richard "Harry" Harris is coming to Kangaroo Island to speak at the From the Heart film festival in August.
+Australian of the Year, hero of two nations and legendary cave-diving medic, Dr Richard "Harry" Harris is coming to Kangaroo Island to speak at the From the Heart film festival on Saturday, August 31.

 From the Heart is a film festival that showcases the highest calibre of film-making from around Australia, a curated program of stories that inspire, uplift and move our spirits.

-As a bonus, 2019 joint Australian of the Year, cave diver and specialist in aeromedical retrieval Dr Richard Harris will be attending as a guest speaker.
+As a bonus, 2019 joint Australian of the Year, cave diver and specialist in aeromedical retrieval Dr Richard Harris will be attending on Saturday night as a guest speaker.
 He will talk about his role in the infamous 2018 Thai cave rescue.

 Another guest speaker will be scientist and filmmaker Niall Doran, who will talk about the making of the film Sixteen Legs and what it takes to film giant Tasmanian cave spiders.

 The film festival held August 30-31 at the Parndana Town Hall is about sharing and telling stories in a way that connects the Island community and also connects KI to the wider world.

 Returning to Parndana, often referred to as the "heartland" of Kangaroo Island, for its second year in 2019, the festival is dedicated to the filmmaker and inspiring interest in science.

 On Friday, August 30, the films shown will be New Island Home and Saving Warru witha talk by the filmmakers fromNinti Media, as well as Death of a Rose and Disconnected by young KI filmmaker Isaac Doman.